 Some places in Years 8 to 12 may become available.

 Types of selective schools

 - Aurora College provides online selective classes for rural and remote students.

 - Four selective agricultural high schools are located in NSW.
-Three of the school offer boarder places.
+Three of the schools offer boarder places.